Falcons–Panthers rivalry

-It known as the "I-85 Rivalry" due to Atlanta and Charlotte being only four hours apart on Interstate 85.
+It is known as the "I-85 rivalry" due to Atlanta and Charlotte being only four hours apart on Interstate 85.
 Games between the two teams feature large contingents of visiting fans in both cities.

+The Falcons lead the overall series, 37–25.
+The two teams have not met in the playoffs.

 History

-1995–99: Beginnings
+1995–1999: Beginnings

 Carolina's first ever regular season game was a tightly contested 23–20 overtime loss to the Falcons on September 3, 1995.
 This game was notable as NFL fans in the Carolinas who were formerly Falcons fans switched allegiance when the Panthers began play, filling up the Georgia Dome.
 The physical nature of the game contributed to an emotional experience for fans, setting the tone for the newly formed rivalry for years to come.
 As Falcons play-by-play announcer Wes Durham recalled, "I remember a lot of Panthers fans being there.
 I remember a lot of people from Charlotte, who had obviously driven down.
 And it was already being promoted as the 'I-85 Rivalry.'
 I remember that however they scored the touchdown towards the end of regulation it got loud.
 It was mostly Panthers fans."
 Later that season, Carolina defeated Atlanta 21–17 for their seventh win of the year–the most ever for an expansion franchise.
 Carolina faced Atlanta in the first regular season game played at Ericsson Stadium (now Bank of America Stadium) in 1996, which the Panthers won.
 Carolina won at home against the Falcons in each of its first three years as a franchise, carrying a 4–2 mark over Atlanta before the Falcons evened the series to 5–5 by the end of the 1990s.